baikonur-oss/docs/docs/source/subprojects/eden.rst

 How?
 ----

-eden clones Task Definition, ECS Service and Target Group from reference service.
+eden clones Task Definition, ECS Service and Target Group from a reference service.

-eden uses one common ALB for multiple cloned services to save money and time (it takes 3-5 minutes to create an ALB).
-After creating a cloned service, eden creates a Route 53 Record pointing at common ALB and attaches
+eden uses one common ALB for all cloned services to save money and time (it can take up to 5 minutes to create an ALB). eden creates a Target Group, clones a service, attaches created Target Group to common ALB, and creates a Route 53 A ALIAS record pointing at common ALB.

 Resource creation order
 ^^^^^^^^^^^^^^^^^^^^^^^
 1. ECS Task Definition

    - Cloned from reference service

-2. ALB (elbv2) Target Group
+2. ALB Target Group

-   - Settings cloned from Target Group attached to reference service
+   - Settings are cloned from the Target Group attached to reference service

 3. ECS Service

    - Created in the same cluster as reference service

 4. ALB Listener Rule

    - Host Header rule

-5. Route 53 CNAME record
+5. Route 53 A ALIAS record

    - Points at common ALB

 6. An entry is added to environments JSON file

 .. note::
-    Resource deletion is performed in reverse order
+    Resource deletion is performed in reverse order.
+    Both creation and deletion should take no more than 5 seconds.

 Prerequisites
 -------------

 1. Environments JSON file in a S3 bucket

    - Structure and details are described `here <eden_envs_json_>`_

 2. A reference ECS Service with Target Group Attached

-3. An ALB with HTTPS Listener
+3. A common ALB for services managed by eden

    - Will be reused by all environments with Host Header Listener Rules
    - Separate from what reference service uses
+   - Must have HTTPS Listener
    - Listener must have wildcard certificate for target dynamic zone

 4. Simple ALB usage